agnwinds/python/docs/sphinx/source/input/parameters/Disk/Disk.temperature.profile.rst

 Values
   standard
-    A Shakura - Sunyaev  disk, with a hard inner boundar
+    A Shakura - Sunyaev  disk, with a hard inner boundary

   readin
     Read the profile in from a file; the user will be queried for the name of the file

-  yso
-    YSO???

-  analytic
-    DEPRECATED???
-A profile designed for the situation where the disk is being illuminated by star

 File